mita4829/Project3308/TESTING.md

     <th>Comments</th>
   </tr>
   <tr>
     <td>1.
-Click on "Search by title of book"</td>
+Valid title of a book is entered in the "Search by title of book" bar</td>
-    <td>Able to type in the book that is to be searched</td>
+    <td>If the book exists in the application database, the web application loads the next page that show the arrows and the gyroscopes on the way to the destination</td>
     <td> </td>
   </tr>
   <tr>
     <td>2.
-Click on "Starting Location"</td>
+Select "Starting Location" and choose one of the locations</td>
-    <td>Options pop up: "West Entrance", "East Entrance" and "Current Location"</td>
+    <td>Options pop up: "West Entrance", "East Entrance" and "Current Location.
+If clicked, starting location set"</td>
     <td> </td>
   </tr>
   <tr>
     <td>3.
 Click on "Search"</td>
-    <td>PHP file that can talk to the database of the application is downloaded.
+    <td>Web Application loaded to the first path to the book.
 If clicked on before tying in the book title, message saying that "No book title given." pops up</td>
     <td>In progress</td>
   </tr>
   <tr>